 These patches included an alcohol wipe, which was a nice benefit over the other brands.
 We noticed the adhesive on these to be not quite as good as the Mary’s and Palmetto patches, but that could have been due to our placement.

 The lab tests posted on their site demonstrate a CBD content of 54mg per patch, which is 14mg over their advertised amount.

 Not to be confused with Mary’s Medicinals (the marijuana branch of the company), Mary’s Nutritionals makes a variety of hemp-derived CBD products.
 Mary’s Nutritionals’ award-winning patches are probably the most well known transdermal patches in the industry.

 The Mary’s patches are available as single square patches containing 10mg of activated hemp extract.
 They’re advertised as having 8-12 hours of systemic relief when applied to a veinous area of the skin.
 The inner wrist, ankle, and top of the foot are some of the most popular areas of application.

 Ingredients for this product are: Acrylic Adhesive, Propylene Glycol, Oleic Acid, Sunflower Lecithin, Full Spectrum Activated Hemp Extract, Eucalyptus, Naturally Derived Terpenes.

 The patch itself can be cut into halves if desired, as the extract is dispersed over the entire patch.
 It has a soft rubbery texture, adheres to the skin very well and has a slight floral scent.
 The effects of the patch are noticeable within 2 hours and tend to start with a light “floaty” feeling that travels up from the location of the patch.

-Priced at $10 for 10mg, these patches are little and on the pricey side, but are considered by many to be well worth the price.
+These patches are little and on the pricey side, but are considered by many to be well worth the price.